Anamosa State Penitentiary: Building

-Prison Operation
+Prison operations

-As of 21 February 2016, the penitentiary was home to approximately 855 inmates with another 175 in segregation and has 357 staff members.
-Inmates working in the Iowa Prison Industries produce metal stamping, custom wood, printing, metal furniture, sign, and cleaning products at the penitentiary.
-The penitentiary also offers educational services, and has a contract with a community college for such services.
-The prison offers vocational training in welding, automobile repair, horticultural, and janitorial services.
-Inmates also are able to take courses to earn a high school diploma or a GED, or can take coursework towards an Associate of Arts degree.
+As of February 21, 2016, the penitentiary was home to approximately 855 inmates, with another 175 in segregation, and had a staff of 357.
+Inmates working in the Iowa Prison Industries produce metal stamping, custom wood, printing, metal furniture, signage, and cleaning products at the penitentiary.
+The penitentiary also offers educational services through a community college with which it has a contract.
+The prison offers vocational training in welding, automobile repair, horticulture, and janitorial work.
+Inmates may also take courses in order to earn a high school diploma or a GED, or in order to earn credits towards an Associate of Arts degree.
 The prison also offers substance abuse treatment programs for those inmates with drug and/or alcohol problems.

-Supporting the Treatment and Security functions of the prison there is also a comprehensive program of religious services, physical, and creative activities.
+Supporting the Treatment and Security functions of the prison, there is also a comprehensive program of religious services, physical, and creative activities.

 A.S.P.
 Religion Center: This offers an expanding variety of services, programs, and studies from multiple faith groups.
 These include (listed alphabetically): Asatru, Buddhist, Christian (Catholic, Liturgical Protestant, Pentecostal & Gospel), Jehovah's Witnesses, Moorish Science Temple of America, Muslim (Sunni), Nation of Gods and Earths, Native American sacred ceremonies, Satanist, and Wicca.
 The program is supported by 60+ regular volunteers who are clergy and lay authorities in their various faith groups.

-Activities areas also allow inmates to be positively occupied in various team sports through the gym.
+Activity areas also allow inmates to be positively occupied in various team sports through the gym.
 The hobby/craft area allows them to work with creative arts and crafts such as pottery, leather work, and woodworking.
-Finally the music department provides an opportunity to be involved in the performing arts as soloists and small bands.
+Finally, the music department provides an opportunity to be involved in the performing arts as soloists or in small bands.

 All of the ancillary programs (Religion, Sports, Music, and Hobby Craft) seek to support generally positive interactions between individuals, establish a sense of teamwork that supports Treatment and Security goals.

 The penitentiary also maintains a satellite minimum security institution for up to 80 inmates at the Luster Heights Prison Farm.
 This is located in the northeastern corner of the state in the Yellow River State Forest near Harpers Ferry, all in Allamakee County.

 The prison also has a golf course which was built by John Wayne Gacy in the late 1960s.
-The prison also had a Jaycees chapter.
+The prison also had a Jaycees chapter, led by Gacy during his initial sentence for sodomy.